lllllcz/CSE-Lab/README.md

 In this part, you will persist the states of a Raft node.

 Recommended steps:
 1. You should implement the class `raft_storeage` in `raft_storage.h` to persist the necessary states (e.g. logs).
 The test case will use the constructor `raft_storage(const std::string &file_dir)` to create a `raft_storage` object.
 Each raft node will have its own file_dir to persist the states.
-And after a failure, the node will restore its storage via this dir.
+And after a failure, the node will restore_all its storage via this dir.
 2. You should use the `raft::storage` to persist the state, whenever they are changed.
-3. And you should use the storage to restore the state when a Raft node is created.
+3. And you should use the storage to restore_all the state when a Raft node is created.

 You should pass the 6 test cases of this part.
 (5 points + 5 points + 5 points + 2 points + 2 points + 1 point)